uplinkira/Generation/README.md

 # Generation
 A learning record about how Uplinkira use machine learning algorithms for art-related generative design.

+# Environment settings
-# what is difference about pull?
+## what is difference about pull?
+> merge the branch to main.